-Another difference also comes down to the construction where both modular and kit homes require standard building permits.
-If you may opt to become an Owner-builder of a kit home, you’ll need to secure an owner-builder construction loan which can place considerable time constraints on your project to complete in-depth documentation and checks for approval.
+Another difference between modular homes and kit homes is the qualifications and licenses required.
+While both methods require standard building permits, they both require other qualifications and licenses.
+If you opt to become an Owner-builder of a kit home, you’ll need to secure an owner-builder construction loan which can place considerable time constraints on your project to complete in-depth documentation and checks for approval.
 Additionally, you must complete an owner builder’s course and an Owner Builder Permit is needed if you’re planning to build your purchased kit home yourself.
 You’ll also need to consider your insurance such as public liability, workers compensation and contract works insurance to manage any tradespeople who work on-site.

-Modular homes again make a more attractive prospect for lenders as they are built under the supervision of qualified and licensed builders.
+Modular homes are a more attractive prospect for lenders as they are built under the supervision of qualified and licensed builders.

-As kit homes are delivered to your site in components with instructions on how to construct them, there is a possibility that some pieces may not fit together which will need more time and effort to take them away and re-alter.
-Most construction must happen on-site, hence the bad weather can significantly impact the project's pace prolonging the project's length.
+As kit homes are delivered to your site in components with instructions on how to construct them, there is a possibility that some pieces may not fit together, which will need more time and effort to take them away and re-alter.
+Most construction must happen on-site, hence any bad weather can significantly impact the project's pace and prolong the project's length.

 On the flip side, modular homes are fully constructed in a factory and then installed on foundations onsite together with services connected.
-This whole process is more streamlined which enables the customer to move in upon completion.
+This whole process is more streamlined, making for a much more enjoyable building experience for the customer.

 Tasbuilt takes care of the entire project from council application through to connecting the services—all under one fixed contract price.